6529-Collections/6529-Prenode/README.md

 Find an Ubuntu AMI ID for your region you will deploy in.
 You can find the AMI ID for your region by visiting the <a href="https://cloud-images.ubuntu.com/locator/ec2/" target="_blank" rel="noreferrer">Ubuntu Cloud Image Locator</a>.
 Use the filters at the bottom of the table to select your preferred region, and the latest version of Ubuntu, and be sure it is `amd64` (to work with the instance type the script uses).
 That should narrow it down to a single option.

-If you are familiar with the AWS web-based console, you can build the stack by visiting the <a href="https://console.aws.amazon.com/cloudformation/home" target="_blank" rel="noreferrer">CloudFormation console</a>, and uploading the script `./scripts/aws-bootstrap.yaml`.
+If you are familiar with the AWS web-based console, you can build the stack by visiting the <a href="https://console.aws.amazon.com/cloudformation/home" target="_blank" rel="noreferrer">CloudFormation console</a>, and uploading the template from `./aws/prenode-deployment.yaml`.

 Or, you can run the commands below to create the stack and verify it from your command line.